 Making Participation Work, funded by the Department for Education, focusses on six key elements to enable effective young people’s participation:

 - Providing local areas with support to improve young people’s participation.
 Our Factsheets resources cover a range of participation-related issues.

 This project was initially funded for one year.
 The first year of Making Participation Work made significant headway by developing resources, delivering training and young people led social media campaigns.
-The second year will build on the success of the first as well as undertake new activities to further enable effective participation such as:
+The second year built on the success of the first, as well as undertook new activities to further enable effective participation such as:

 - Developing an audit tool to support local areas to assess the extent of their participation.
-This will be included as a module within the existing LA audit tool.
+This will is included as a module within the existing LA audit tool.

 - Providing expertise to practitioners through nine regional events to support deeper understanding of how participation is central to the implementation of the reforms.
-These events will respond to learnings from the first year of the project such as developing strategic participation and regional support structures
+These events responded to learnings from the first year of the project such as developing strategic participation and regional support structures.

 While young people’s views have been a key influence within SEN and disability legislation and implementation, there is still work to be done at national and local levels to ensure that: